Catherine the Great (2015 TV series): Filming

 Filming was completed from December 2013 to August 2014 in Saint Petersburg and Leningrad Oblast (including Peter and Paul Fortress, Constantine Palace, Gatchina, and Lenfilm Studios).

 The crew is working on scenarios of the second and third season.
 They will tell the life of the Empress from 1762 to 1775 and from 1775 to 1796, respectively.
 The second season was expected to finish filming in 2016.
-Note: the preceding information is now outdated and inaccurate.

 Information on the show during the making of the 2nd and 3rd seasons can be seen on the wayback machine.

 Both the Second and Third seasons have been released.
 Season 2 involves Ekaterina, her sons, her relationship with the eldest Orlov brother, and Count Panin.
 Season 3 expands on some of second seasons’s storylines, while focusing on two of history’s better-known Pretenders who claimed the Russian throne rightfully belonged to them.